1. Stopped By The Police On The Street, Now What?

 ANSWER:

 No. You have a right as an accused or arrested person to remain silent and a protection against saying anything that will lay the blame you.
+You should consult with a lawyer, parent or guardian before deciding to confess.

 d.
 What adults can I ask to be with me?